 - understanding, integrating and developing new theory.

-The objective of this research will be on providing insights into new digital business model, in particular those that can disrupt traditional business models.
+The objective of this research is to provide insights into new digital business models, in particular those that can disrupt traditional business models.

-It will identify different types of digital business model and also articulate the underlying rational of value creation and capture.
+It will identify different types of digital business models and also articulate the underlying rational of value creation and capture.
 This will be more based on information economics and the characteristics of technology.